-- The edibility of plants can differ depending upon the time of year.
-Some plants become less edible, and more poisonous.
+- The edibility of plants can differ depending on the time of year.
+Some plants become less edible and more poisonous.

 - Not all edible plants provide much nourishment – the act of gathering and preparing the plants may burn more calories than they actually provide.